 Well the new convert listened intently.
 Three holes later missed another one and launched into the same outburst of anger, "I missed, I missed, I missed.
 How could I miss?"
 And managed to use his new putter to take a huge divot out of the green.
 And before the pastor could say a word, a ball of fire began to circle in the heavens, plummeted to the earth and consumed the pastor.
 And suddenly a voice came out of heaven saying, "I missed, I missed.
 How could I miss?"

 Well I think you get the point.
-Wouldn't it be...wouldn't it be absolutely awful when God missed when He was trying to bless and missed when He was endeavoring to judge?
+Wouldn't it be...
+Wouldn't it be absolutely awful if God missed when He was trying to bless and missed when He was endeavoring to judge?
 Aren't you glad that God doesn't miss?
 I am.
 I really am.